Timmy0010/nexus-framework/docs/ENHANCEMENT_ROADMAP.md

     - [x] Implemented as part of `SagaManager`, executing compensations in reverse order upon action failure.
     - [x] Compensation functions receive the result of the action they are compensating for.
     - [x] Compensation logic integrated with message broker and persistence.
-Key Changes and Enhancements:

-Asynchronous Operations: The SagaManager now sends messages to action_topic and compensate_topic defined in each SagaStep.
-It expects to receive result messages on dynamically generated reply topics (or topics it subscribes to based on saga_id).
-State Persistence:
-SagaState captures all necessary information about a saga instance.
-JsonFileSagaRepository provides a basic file-based persistence.
-In a production system, this would be replaced with a database (e.g., Redis, PostgreSQL).
-The SagaManager now loads state if resuming and saves state changes at critical points (after triggering an action/compensation, after receiving a result).
-Data Flow:
-SagaState.shared_payload acts as a context that can be read and updated by steps.
-SagaStep.action_params_builder and compensation_params_builder allow flexible construction of payloads for action and compensation messages, using the shared_payload and previous action results.
-The direct output of an action is stored in SagaActionRecord.action_result.
-Action result messages can also carry updated_shared_payload to explicitly modify the shared context.
-Resumption: A resume_saga method is added to the SagaManager to pick up a saga from where it left off, based on its persisted state.
-This includes re-triggering PENDING actions or compensations.
-Clearer Statuses: SagaState and SagaActionRecord have more descriptive status fields to track progress and failures.
-To make this fully operational, you would also need:

-Actual Message Broker Setup: Ensure your MessageBroker (e.g., RabbitMQBroker) is configured and running.
-Action/Compensation Handlers: Agents or services that subscribe to the action_topic and compensate_topic for each step.
-These handlers would:
-Perform the actual business logic.
-Publish a result message (success or failure, with output/error, and optional shared payload updates) to the reply_topic specified in the command message they received.
-SagaManager Hosting: An agent or service that instantiates SagaManager and wires up its handle_action_result and handle_compensation_result methods to the appropriate message broker subscriptions.
-This hosting service would also call start_new_saga or resume_saga.

 ### 2.3 Schema Validation